 CD-Text extends the Red Book specification and allows metadata to be embedded into the physical disc.
 The information about album artist, album title, track title, track artist, ISRC, arranger, composer, performer, songwriter, and a message can all be are stored either in the disc's table of contents (TOC) or in the subchannels R through W. Only disc players with the special compact disc digital audio cd-text logo will read and output this data.
-Most computers use anothe
+Most computers use another method of getting

 Also known as a 'bar code,' the Universal Product Code consists of a series of black and white lines that contain information decodable by an optical scanner.
 The pattern represents 12 numeric digits that help retail stores manage inventory and sell items.
 This information can also be digitally embedded into your disc at mastering.